 In 2015, the federal Liberals came in with a plan to move away from tax credits as a funding mechanism.
 In the 2016 budget, the government eliminated the education amount and textbook tax credits, leaving only the tuition tax deduction.
 The money was used to pay for an increase in student grants.
-Ontario and New Brunswick followed suit by getting rid of their education credits later in starting in 2017 and similarly re-investing the proceeds in student grants and create what were effectively "targeted free tuition" programs.
-In 2019, after changes of government in both provinces, these new programs were eliminated; in New Brunswick, this resulted in a re-instatement of the tax credit, whereas in Ontario it did not.
+Ontario and New Brunswick followed suit by getting rid of their education and tuition tax credits later in 2017 and similarly re-investing the proceeds in student grants and effectively creating what were "targeted free tuition" programs.
+In 2019, after changes of government in both provinces, these new programs were eliminated: in New Brunswick, this resulted in a re-instatement of the tuition tax credit, whereas in Ontario it did not.
+Other provinces that have eliminated tuition and education tax credits include Alberta (2020) and Saskatchewan (2017).
+Québec eliminated its education credit, but not its tuition credit, in 2012.

-5.2.2 NON-NEED-BASED STUDENT ASSISTANCE
+5.2.2 Non-need-based student assistance

-While need-based assistance provides targeted aid to students with low-income and/or high-need, there are billions of dollars in other forms of aid sent to students and their families without needs testing.
+While need-based assistance provides targeted aid to students with low-income and/or high-need, there are billions of dollars in other forms of aid sent to students and their families without means testing.
 The most important of these forms of aid are tax credits.
-As Figure 5.9 shows, the value of these credits rose from around \$1.1 billion in 1992-93, to roughly \$3.3 billion in 2015-16 in real 2020 dollars.
-Major policy changes in the federal and Ontario programs reduced total tax credits by almost \$500 million in 2017-18, with most of this being turned into grants: currently, the total annual value of tax credits is estimated to be \$2.96 billion.
+As figure 5.9 shows, the value of these credits rose from around \$1.1 billion in 1992-93, to nearly \$3.3 billion in 2015-16 in constant 2021 dollars.
+Major policy changes in the federal and Ontario programs reduced total tax credits by almost \$500 million in 2017-18, with most of this being turned into grants: currently, the total annual value of tax credits is estimated to be \$2.6 billion, with 85% of this coming from the federal government.